-The S350 BlueTEC marks the return of the diesel-powered Mercedes-Benz S-Class to the United States in 2012 after a 17-year absence.
+The diesel-powered Mercedes S350 BlueTEC returned to the U.S. market in 2012 after a 17-year absence.

-Mazda will become the first Asian car manufacturer to sell diesel cars in the U.S. when it introduces its SKYACTIV-D 2.2-liter clean diesel engine.
+Mazda become the first Asian car manufacturer to sell diesel cars in the U.S. when it introduced its SKYACTIV-D 2.2-liter clean diesel engine.

 Seventy-five years ago, Bosch introduced their first diesel injection systems for cars.
 Over the past 14 years, Bosch has made 75 million common-rail diesel injection systems for Clean Diesel cars and trucks, making Bosch the world's leading supplier of common-rail diesel injection systems."Automobile diesel engines were previously seen as economical and robust, but noisy.
 The modern common-rail diesel is just as efficient and durable, but it is also quiet, powerful, and eco-friendly.
 Common-rail high-pressure injection, in conjunction with turbocharging, has revolutionized the diesel engine," said Ross Sandercock, Director, Product Management for Bosch.